U.S. pilots complained about Boeing 737 Max 8 months before Ethiopia crash

 Boeing announced Monday night that urgent updates to the flight-control software for its 737 Max fleet would be implemented in the "coming weeks."
 The FAA plans to mandate that change by the end of April.

 It is still not clear what caused the crash in Ethiopia.
-An Ethiopian Airlines spokesman confirms that the black box from Sunday's crashed plane will be sent to Europe for analysis.
+An Ethiopian Airlines spokesman confirms that the black box from Sunday's crash will be sent to Europe for analysis.
 It is still unclear which country in Europe will conduct the analysis.

 The plane crashed six minutes after takeoff from Addis Ababa en route to Nairobi.